 A hot, cheesy sandwich with a tropical flair and the ease of aluminum foil.
 This pineapple ham tin foil recipe swaps the typical ham and cheese sando for a flavor explosion.
 Note: the recipe calls for crispy buns to avoid sogginess as the sandwiches cook.

 These breakfast sandwiches make getting out of the tent in the morning SO much easier.
 Plus the tasty sriracha honey sauce makes them feel more special than a breakfast burrito.
 The savory flavors pair well with a cup of coffee and the balance of protein and carbs sets you up for a brilliant day.

-The plate-sized pancake is a breakfast idea everyone can get behind.
+The pancake is a breakfast idea everyone can get behind.
+It's simple, easy, and tasty.
 Prep before your trip by slicing and dicing fresh fruits like strawberries, kiwis, bananas, and apples, plus packing nuts, seeds, chocolate, coconut, or whatever else tickles your fancy - you can even opt for savory ingredients like bacon bits.
 Top with honey, maple syrup, or a drizzle of peanut butter.

 The best camping dinner idea has to be pizza.
 As with the plate-sized pancakes recipe, this is an opportunity to allow fellow campers to customize their meals.
 Tip for this one: bring a little bit of extra dough and use it for easy, cast iron cinnamon rolls the next morning.

 But, of course, we couldn't forget easy dinner skewers.
 This is truly campfire cooking at its best.
 The Mexican-inspired chipotle marinade makes this layered-up camping meal idea feel restaurant-inspired but without all the hassle.